samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 +++

-Don't remove name! title = "information" header = "BLOG: The need for a new, neutral Internet" image = "../img/timeforchange.jpg" author = "Kristof De Spiegeleer" The internet is growing like crazy.
+Don't remove name! title = "information" header = "The need for a new, neutral Internet" image = "../img/timeforchange.jpg" author = "Kristof De Spiegeleer" The internet is growing like crazy.
 This is a 5 Trillion problem.
 Together we can build a new internet." weight = 13

 +++